 The Account Owner may direct a transfer of money from the Account to an account in another 529 qualified tuition program for the same or another beneficiary.
 Alternatively, the Account Owner may make a withdrawal from the Account and re-deposit the withdrawn balance within sixty (60) days into an account in another 529 qualified tuition program for the same or another beneficiary.
-Such a rollover will be treated as a Federal Qualified Rollover Distribution provided that if the beneficiary remains the same, it has been more than twelve (12) months since any previous rollover for that beneficiary.
-If the beneficiary changes, the transfer will be treated as a Federal Qualified Rollover Distribution only if the new beneficiary is a Member of the Family of the former beneficiary.
+Such a rollover will be treated as a Federal Qualified Rollover Distribution provided that if (1) the beneficiary remains the same, it has been more than twelve (12) months since any previous rollover for that beneficiary and (2) if the beneficiary changes, the new beneficiary is a Member of the Family of the former beneficiary.

 In addition, prior to January 1, 2026, a transfer of money from the Account to an ABLE account for the Beneficiary or a Member of the Family of the Beneficiary, is a Federal Qualified Rollover Distribution provided that the transfer when added to all other contributions made to the ABLE account in the taxable year, does not exceed the limitation in Section 529A(b)(2)(B)(i) of the Code.
-That Section of the Code limits aggregate contributions to an ABLE account during a tax year to the amount of the gift tax annual exclusion (for 2021 the annual exclusion is \$15,000 and will increase to \$16,000 in 2022).
+That section of the Code limits aggregate contributions to an ABLE account during a tax year to the amount of the gift tax annual exclusion (for 2023 the annual exclusion is \$17,000 and will increase to \$18,000 in 2024).